hugogirard/formRecognizerDevOps/README.md

 ![secrets](https://raw.githubusercontent.com/hugogirard/formRecognizerDevOps/main/images/secrets.png)

-Now click on the button **New repository secret**.
+Now, click on the button **New repository secret**.

 ![newreposecret](https://raw.githubusercontent.com/hugogirard/formRecognizerDevOps/main/images/newreposecret.png)

-Now create all the following secrets
+Now create the two following secrets.

 | Name | Value
 | ----- | -----
 | AZURE_CREDENTIALS | The value from the step before when creating the service principal.
-| SUBSCRIPTION_ID | The ID of the subscription where all the resources will be created
+| SUBSCRIPTION_ID | The ID of the subscription where all the resources will be created.

-## Create the environment in Github
+## Create the environments in Github

-For the deployment to work correctly between your different environment (Dev, QA, Prod) you need to create them in Github.
+For the deployment to work correctly between your different environments (Dev, QA, Prod) you need to create them in Github.
 For this go to Settings.

 ![settings](https://raw.githubusercontent.com/hugogirard/formRecognizerDevOps/main/images/settings.png)